Table of Contents

 The importance of saving cannot be overstated; it’s a very big part of successful money management.
 Consistently putting away cash can make a major difference over time, especially in your quality of life.
 By planning and prioritizing what expenses to fund, you’ll have the means to achieve your goals.
 It’s incredibly rewarding when you make a plan for your money and then realize it.

 • Budget first.
 The mere mention of the word budget can stress some people out, but a budget is simply a plan for how you will spend your money.
 Having a strategy in place can really help keep your spending and savings on track.
-There are a number of methods you can use to budget, including the good old cash envelopes system and the 50/30/20 rule, as well as a number of mobile apps.
-Research your options online, and find the one that works best for you.
+There are a number of methods you can use to budget, including the good old cash envelopes system and the 50/30/20 rule, as well as mobile apps.
+Research your options online and find the one that works best for you.

 • Save bonuses, tax returns, and other unexpected windfall amounts.
 These extras can give your savings account a tremendous boost.